HenriWahl/dhcpy6d-jekyll/docs/documentation/config/general.md

 #### Client Config Data

-The same MySQL or PostgreSQL settings are necessary if also client configuration is stored in MySQL or PostgreSQL database – but need to be set only once.
+If the client configuration should be stored in a MySQL or PostgreSQL database as well, the same database needs to be used.
+Accordingly the same MySQL or PostgreSQL settings are used and only need to be set once.

 ###### Example: